 If you suspect you were drugged, you can take steps to preserve the evidence for an investigation.
 Many of these drugs leave the body quickly, within 12 to 72 hours.
-If you can't get to a hospital immediately, save your urine in a clean, sealable container as soon as possible, and place it in the refrigerator or freezer.
-Call the National Sexual Assault Hotline at 800.656.HOPE (4673) to find a hospital or medical center that can provide you with a sexual assault forensic exam and test your blood and urine for substances.31
+If you cannot get to a hospital immediately, save your urine in a clean, sealable container as soon as possible, and place it in the refrigerator or freezer.
+Call the National Sexual Assault Hotline at 1-800-656-HOPE (4673) to find a hospital or medical center that can provide you with a sexual assault forensic exam and test your blood and urine for substances.50